design-first/system-designer/README.md

 #### Run your application

-You can run your application directly from System Designer and then export it to HTML, JSON or a Node.js module (* macOS and Chrome Web App version only).
+You can run your application directly from System Designer and then export it to HTML, JSON or a Node.js module (* macOS, Windows 10 and Chrome Web App version only).

 Because you have defined a model for your application, a [Dynamic Type Check](https://en.wikipedia.org/wiki/Type_system#DYNAMIC) is done on every action of your application.
 All warnings are send and shown in System Designer.